Tuesday, 3 March 2026

 Today, 1st March is the feast day of St David, patron saint of Wales.
 Yet the relics of the 6th century holy man are sadly missing following years of destruction of the cathedral and the Reformation.

 According to the Life of Gruffudd ap Cynan (Vita Griffini Filii Conani) in 1081 Gruffudd ap Cynan (c.
 1055–1137) king of Gwynedd and Rhys ap Tewdwr (c.
-1040 – 1093) king of Deheubarth went to the church of David to pray and swore on the relics.
-What these relics are is not made clear, it may have been St David’s remains or personal possessions associated with the Saint.
-There are accounts of his bell once kept at Glascwm, Montgomeryshire, and his staff was preserved at Llanddewi Brefi, in Ceredigion.
-Yet no early accounts have survived of the relics of Saint David who was active in the 6th century.
+1040 – 1093) king of Deheubarth went to the church of David to pray.
+Gruffudd and Rhys swore an oath of loyalty on Saint David's relics and went on to a famous victory at the battle of Mynydd Carn.

 The cult of St David at Menevia had become extensive in the 8th and 9th centuries.
 By the 10th century David is portrayed as spiritual leader of the Welsh in the vaticinatory poem Armes Prydain Fawr (The Great Prophecy of Britain), the earliest reference to St David in (extant) Welsh literature.
 As the cult of David was seen as a focus for resistance against the Normans they invested heavily in the site and promoted the cult in the 11th and 12th centuries to raise its status among the Welsh bishoprics.

-The best known account of Saint David is Rhygyfarch’s 11th century Life of David (Buchedd Dewi) but this simply records that after David died he was buried at his monastery in Menevia, the Latin name for St David’s.
+The best known account of Saint David is Rhygyfarch’s 11th century Life of David (Buchedd Dewi) but this simply records that after David died he was buried at his monastery in Menevia, the Latin name for St Davids.
 The name Menevia is supposed to be derived from ‘Menapia’ the Roman name of the settlement; alternative claims suggest it may be derived from the Welsh ‘Mynyw’ or Irish for ‘thorny place or thicket’.
 However, the name Menevia has been used for centuries to identify the area of Pembrokeshire including the monastery, the bishopric and associated religious features, forming the Diocese of Menevia.

-Typical of an early monastery the site of St David’s cathedral is built on isolated low lying marshland, the historic core thought to be around the transept of the modern cathedral.
+Typical of an early monastery the site of St Davids Cathedral is built on isolated low lying marshland, the historic core thought to be around the transept of the modern cathedral.
 Yet excavation has so far failed to uncover any evidence of pre-Norman structures with all archaeological finds being of medieval date.
 However, the north chapel is slightly off-line to the main axis of the cathedral which suggests that it may have been aligned to earlier structures.

 The early monastery was attacked and destroyed many times.
 The Brut y Tywysogion (Chronicle of the Princes) records the following: